-Strong results have been found for students participating in Friend to Friend during first year of Kohl’s funding.
-Specifically, 82.4 percent of the girls identified as relationally aggressive who participated in the small group intervention improved by at least 20 percent on two or more of the outcomes.
-In addition, approximately 200 classmates of the aggressive girls participated in a series of Friend to Friend classroom sessions.
-Of those classmates with complete pre- and post-data, 68 percent improved by at least 20 percent on one or more of the outcomes.
+To this end, with two years of support from Kohl’s Cares® (2017-2019), the CHOP aggression/bullying prevention team provided training and coaching counselors and 3rd-5th grade teachers in five Philadelphia schools to run F2F independently.
+Strong results were found for students participating in F2F during first two years of Kohl’s funding.
+Specifically, of the 38 girls identified as relationally aggressive who participated in the small group intervention, 84.2% of the girls improved by at least 20% on one or more of the outcomes.
+In addition, 445 classmates of the aggressive girls participated in a series of F2F classroom sessions.
+Of those classmates with complete pre- and post-data, 68.2% improved by at least 20 percent on one or more of the outcomes.

-To further advance the empirical support for the coaching model of Friend to Friend, the research team has been awarded a 5-year R01 grant from the National Institutes of Health.
+To further advance the empirical support for the coaching model of Friend to Friend, the research team has been awarded a 5-year R01 grant from the National Institutes of Health (2019-2024).
 In this 40 school clinical trial, 20 schools will receive Friend to Friend with Coaching and 20 schools will follow standard school practice for managing aggressive behaviors, with the goal to examine the effectiveness of Friend to Friend with Coaching for indicated relationally aggressive girls and their classmates.
 Further, the team will explore mediators and moderators of program success (for whom and under what conditions the program works best) and factors associated with staff adoption and implementation of the program with more limited support from CHOP.
 Overall, this study will provide valuable information for a broader roll out of the program and future scale-up efforts in urban under-resourced schools.

-- Leff SS, Baker CN, Waasdorp TE, Vaughn NA, Bevans KB, Thomas NA, Guerra T, Hausman AJ, W Monopoli J. Social Cognitions, Distress, and Leadership Self-efficacy: Associations with aggression for high-risk minority youth.
-Development and Psychopathology, 2014.
-26(3):759-772.
+- Leff SS, Baker CN, Waasdorp TE, Vaughn NA, Bevans KB, Thomas NA, Guerra T, Hausman AJ, W Monopoli J. Social Cognitions, Distress, and Leadership Self-efficacy: Associations with aggression for High-risk Minority Youth.
+Development and Psychopathology.
+2014;26(3):759-772.

 - Waasdorp TE, Baker CN.
 Paskewich BS, Leff SS.
 The Association Between Forms of Aggression, Leadership, and Social Status Among Urban Youth.
-Journal of Youth and Adolescence, 2013.
-42(2):263-274.
+Journal of Youth and Adolescence.
+2013;42(2):263-274.

 - Leff SS, Angelucci J, Goldstein AB, Cardaciotto L, Paskewich B, Grossman M. Using a Participatory Action Research Model to Create a School-based Intervention Program for Relationally Aggressive Girls: The Friend to Friend Program.
 In J. Zins, M. Elias & C. Maher (Eds.), Bullying, Victimization, and Peer Harassment: Handbook of prevention and intervention (pp. 199-218).
 2007.
 New York, NY: Haworth Press.

 - Leff SS, Gullan RL, Paskewich BS, Abdul-Kabir S, Jawad AF, Grossman M, et al. An Initial Evaluation of a Culturally-adapted Social Problem Solving and Relational Aggression Prevention Program for Urban African American Relationally Aggressive Girls.
-Journal of Prevention and Intervention in the Community, 2009.
-37(4):260-274.
+Journal of Prevention and Intervention in the Community.
+2009;37(4):260-274.

 - Leff SS, Paskewich BS, Waasdorp TE, Waanders C, Bevans KB, Jawad AF.
-Friend to Friend: A randomized trial for urban African American relationally aggressive girls.
-Psychology of Violence, 2015.
-5(4):433-443.
+Friend to Friend: A Randomized Trial for Urban African American Relationally Aggressive Girls.
+Psychology of Violence.
+2015;5(4):433-443.

 - Leff SS, Waasdorp TE, Paskewich, BS.
-The Broader Impact of Friend to Friend (F2F): Effects on teacher-student relationships, prosocial behaviors, and relationally and physically aggressive behaviors.
-Behavior Modification, 2016.
-40(4):589-610.
+The Broader Impact of Friend to Friend (F2F): Effects on Teacher-student Relationships, Prosocial Behaviors, and Relationally and Physically Aggressive Behaviors.
+Behavior Modification.
+2016;40(4):589-610.